tinkertanker/pxt-alphanumeric-ht16k33/README.md

 This is the PXT Package for HT16K33 Alphanumeric Display from ElecFreaks

 ## Hardware Setup
-1. Connect SCL, SDA to the TinkerTanker break out board's I2C pins.
+1. Connect SCL, SDA to the TinkerTanker breakout board's I2C pins.
 2. Connect VCC, GND to the break out board as well.

 ## PXT Blocks